-Google Scholar provides some strict rules you’ll need to follow to make sure you’re eligible for indexing.
+Google Scholar provides some strict rules you’ll need to follow to ensure you’re eligible for indexing.
 They primarily dictate formatting and content structure.
-I assume you’re used to that given that you write in APA, Chicago, MLA or another specialized manuscript format already.
-This is really no different (a lot simpler, though).
+I assume you’re used to that, given that you already write in APA, Chicago, MLA, or another specialized manuscript format.
+This is no different (a lot simpler, though).

-a. the full text of your paper is in a PDF file that ends with “.pdf”,
+- Firstly, the full text of your paper is in a PDF file that ends with “.pdf”.

-b. the title of the paper appears in a large font on top of the first page,
+- Secondly, the article’s title appears in a large font on top of the first page.

-c. the authors of the paper are listed right below the title on a separate line, and
+- The paper’s authors are listed right below the title on a separate line.

 Then, you can design your site to look however you want, but as long as you have those PDF permalinks on your Publications page, Google Scholar will eventually make its way there.
-Styling isn’t necessarily important, and you could leave it a simple, bulleted list.
-However, if you want you’re to be taken seriously, make your page look professional.
+Styling isn’t necessarily necessary; you could leave it a simple, bulleted list.
+However, make your page look professional if you want to be taken seriously.

-I did a quick edit of the Divi LMS layout’s Course page because it’s made of simple text boxes that are easy to adapt into kind of a mini-CV with abstracts and links.
-Google Scholar is also pretty particular about the way display the abstracts and info, too.
+I quickly edited the Divi LMS layout’s Course page because it’s made of simple text boxes that are easy to adapt into a kind of mini-CV with abstracts and links.
+Google Scholar is also pretty particular about how it displays the abstracts and info.

-To be included, your website must make either the full text of the articles or their complete author-written abstracts freely available and easy to see when users click on your URLs in Google search results.
+To be included, your website must make the full text of the articles or their complete author-written abstracts freely available and accessible to see when users click on your URLs in Google search results.

-Basically, it has to be easy to get to, and your readers can’t click through a lot of ads, CAPTCHAs, or email opt-ins.
+Basically, it has to be easy to get to, and your readers can’t click through many ads, CAPTCHAs, or email opt-ins.
 Google Scholar is about the free flow of information, so your WordPress site has to abide by those same principles.

 If You Don’t Get Indexed

-Even if you do everything above — .edu domain, clean and easy-to-access abstracts and documents that are perfectly formatted — there’s a chance you won’t get found by Google Scholar like you would via the normal Google crawlers.
-Fear not, my friend, there’s a manual way to submit your scholarship, too.
+Even if you do everything above the .edu domain, clean and easy-to-access abstracts and perfectly formatted documents.
+There’s a chance you won’t get found by Google Scholar as you would via the standard Google crawlers.
+Fear not, my friend.
+There’s a manual way to submit your scholarship, too.

-It’s not complicated, actually.
+It’s not complicated.
 You just tell them it’s a Personal Publication because you’re not representing a journal or database, and then fill out the form based on what we did above.
-You make sure that you have different URLs for each article, a publications page (they call this the browser interface), and on down the list.
+You make sure you have different URLs for each article, a publications page (they call this the browser interface), and down the list.

-I do want to note that when they ask for article examples, these are for the final, published versions, not the Publications page, or even an abstract page if that leads into the final article.
+I want to note that when they ask for article examples, these are for the final, published versions, not the Publications page or even an abstract page if that leads into the last article.
 The example URLs they provide are for the PDF’s permalink.
-The direct link to the full-text HTML version should work as well, but why tempt fate?
+The direct link to the full-text HTML version should also work, but why tempt fate?